Cavern State Park, south of Burnet in Burnet County, is 645.62 acres classified

 Tours: Longhorn Cavern offers guided tours every day of the week.
 Tours last about an

 hour and twenty five minutes.
 On site guides lead you through the cavern narrating

 Wear Comfortable Rubber Soled Shoes.

-include a gift shop, a full service deli and snack counter, a picnic area, and 2 miles of
+include a gift shop, a snack bar, a picnic area, and 2 miles of

 The terrain consists of hills and sandy, red, black waxy soils; cedar, and other trees.